10/26/2022

 Phil Gallagher

-just to fill out this.
-I'll just add all this, thank you.
-I apologize for my voice on the call.
-Everybody is fighting similarities here.
-But yeah, Melissa, we're within our range for inventory and the returns we model around the inventory.
-And that's important, so I'll get ahead of the next question.
+Okay, great.
+Yeah.
+I'll just add all this to thank you.
+I apologize for my voice in the call.
+Everybody is fighting some allergies here.
+But, yeah, we're well within our range for inventory and the returns we model around the inventory.
+That's important, so I'll get ahead of the next question.
 The quality of inventory is extremely good.
-Our reserves are well in line and the aging inventory is not increasing, so it's relatively current.
+Our reserves are well in line, and the aging inventory is not increasing, so it's relatively current.

 speaker